 Within three months of incorporation, the Housing First Program began operations with 10 staff, including Housing Specialists.
 Homeless families were enrolled from from Referring Agencies from throughout L.A.
 County, including emergency shelters, transitional housing, and domestic violence shelters.
 Within weeks, the first homeless families were moved into permanent, scattered-site rental housing located in diverse residential neighborhoods of L.A.
 County—each with their own lease.
 Within a few years, the Housing First Program had more than 100 staff and more than 60 different Referral Agencies – and was relocating approximately 300 homeless families from homelessness per year.
 By 2011, approximately 6,000 homeless families with children had been relocated from the emergency shelter/transitional housing systems in LA County into rental housing of their own.

 1993: The HUD Continuum of Care model was launched by the Clinton Administration.

-This new Continuum of Care model was in almost complete contradiction to the Housing First approach, which focused on helping people experiencing homelessness to stabilize in permanent housing as quickly as possible.
-In the diagram below, Housing First for families is represented by the arrow that goes from Emergency Shelter directly to Permanent Housing.
+This new Continuum of Care model was in almost complete contradiction to the Housing First approach, which focused on helping people experiencing homelessness to move into rental housing in the community at-large and as quickly as possible.
+In the diagram below,

-1992: Recognition by the U.S. Interagency Council on Homelessness
+1992: Honorable Recognition by the U.S. Interagency Council on Homelessness

 1992: Beyond Shelter’s first out-of-state workshop on the model is conducted in Columbus, Ohio.
 Subsequent training and workshops are conducted throughout the U.S. over the next 15 years.